 But this blog isn’t about cars.
 This is about electric BIKES.
 And Brammo certainly appears to be doing SOMETHING right.
 Afterall, they DID contact me to take some pictures for them. ;)

 So, I get a call from Brammo, stating that they need some media shots and the likes for their new 2014 Empulse R. “Of course!”
 I say.
 I was actually genuinely intruigued for more than simply making a few bucks: I’d not yet ridden one.
-I’ve been following along with the developement of them.
+I’ve been following along with the developement of them and I also like other types of bikes like scooters which I learn about in sites like https://www.myproscooter.com.
 My good friend and riding mentor Shane Turpin races one!

 Shane casually rides around Thunderhill Raceway on his Brammo Empulse RR.
 Like a BAWS. photo credit Oxymoron Photography